Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Online

-More info: This course will cover what we will have to co-exist in the XXI century.
-What is the cause of global warming, as predicted consequences of climate change and what methods you can slow down the process of temperature rise.
+More info: This course will tell you what we have to coexist in the twenty-first century, what is the cause of global warming, as predicted consequences of climate change and what methods you can slow down the process of temperature rise.
 You will learn how robots and artificial intelligence will help us in the fight for mental health and much more.

 Cost: Free